praveensirvi1212/DevOps_MasterPiece-CI-with-Jenkins/README.md

 ### Stage-03: SonarQube Server Configuration
-1. Access the sonarqube ui using the public IP of server and port 9000
+1. Access the sonarqube ui using the public IP of the server and port 9000
 1. default username-password `admin`  and ` admin`
 ##### Project setup
 1.  create a project manually, give some name to project, project key